 So, focused on the keys that are most harmonically aligned with B-flat and F, we can construct music on any of the following keys and modes:

-I would submit that, in a world where “music theory” is constructed on top of the cycle-of-fifths (with the apportioning of the resulting wolf-interval and therefore the harmonic destruction of the underlying tones); with the wrong reference note (A instead of the actual B-flat, a semitone below); and with the wrong reference frequency (440 Hz instead of 432 Hz) – it is no wonder that most musicians spend their time playing other people’s music, trying to capture the excitement they received from that piece of music originally – which probably originally escaped the clutches of harmonic death because the guitar was uniquely tuned, or there was a vibrato on the Hammond organ, or for whatever reason.
-So, we can’t blame today’s musicians for that.
+Western musical theory is so abstract and artificial that you can’t blame most musicians for not knowing it.
+It’s based on the cycle of fifths, and then tries to account for the lemma by dividing it out amongst all 11 intervals of the chromatic scale.
+It makes no allowance for fundamental, natural resonance and uses the wrong reference note (A instead of the actual B-flat, a semitone below); and with the wrong reference frequency (440 Hz instead of 432 Hz).
+So, it’s no wonder that most musicians spend their time playing other people’s music, trying to capture the excitement they received from that piece of music originally – which probably originally escaped the clutches of harmonic death because the guitar was uniquely tuned, or there was a vibrato on the Hammond organ, or for whatever reason.

-But, besides the general “inability to swing” amongst these “paint by numbers” bands, there is another key limitation to their musicality, in my view: Guitar “Concert Tuning” (E, A, D, G, B, E) lends itself to the keys of E, A and B – and so most easy-to-play guitar music is comprised of E, A and B chords.
+But, besides the general “inability to swing” amongst bar bands, there is another key limitation to their musicality, in my view: Guitar “Concert Tuning” (E, A, D, G, B, E) lends itself to the keys of E, A and B – and so most easy-to-play guitar music is comprised of E, A and B chords.

 Pianists have a more even playing ground.
 There is no “prejudice” to the instrument – if you’re not playing all white keys or all black keys – it’s pretty much the same level of difficulty no matter what key you’re in.
 So, pianists tend to choose keys more on their aesthetic effect, rather than their playability.
 This may explain why much piano music is not in E, A or B, but in B-flat, E-flat, G-minor, etc. – keys in sympathy with our magic keys.

 In my view this is the fundamental difference between “bar bands” and “serious musicians”.
 Serious musicians have in their midst a keyboard player, who introduces more interesting and pleasant keys.
 Bar-bands are mostly driven by the guitar player.
-It sounds rough – turn it up and have a beer!
+It sounds rough – better have a beer!

 Chuck Berry! – I hear you cry.
 But the unsung hero of those hits was Johnny Johnson – the piano player and original band leader.
 And there is a prevalence of B-flat and E-flat in those songs.